PabloTorresP/Evently-/README.md

 #  *How to Use the Project*-

 #  *Credits*-
-Pablo Torres
+-Pablo Torres
-Javier Arce
+-Javier Arce
-Arturo Velilla
+-Arturo Velilla
-Sofia Hervas
+-Sofia Hervas
-Daniel Garcia
+-Daniel Garcia
-Nacho Ascanio
+-Nacho Ascanio
-Adolfo Gutierrez
+-Adolfo Gutierrez